 The longevity application should not be sold as a universal anti-aging treatment or as an established ASFA indication.
 It makes more sense as an investigational medical intervention to test whether reducing inflammatory burden and plasma factors improves measurable biomarkers in a specific person.

-- Explore environmental burden: the hypothesis around microplastics and other compounds is interesting, but still needs quantitative measurement.
+- Explore environmental burden: the hypothesis around microplastics and other compounds is interesting, but still needs quantitative measurement, independent replication and clinical outcomes.

-- Modulate immune function: restore, if biomarkers confirm it, lymphocyte/myeloid balance and immunosenescence signals.
+- Modulate immune function: explore, when biomarkers justify it, changes in lymphocyte/myeloid balance and immunosenescence signals.

-- Optimize the cellular environment: by reducing circulating inhibitors of pathways such as JAK-STAT, MAPK or TGF-beta, TPE may support tissue repair.
+- Optimize the cellular environment: the hypothesis is that reducing selected circulating inhibitors of pathways such as JAK-STAT, MAPK or TGF-beta may support a more favorable tissue environment; durable clinical outcomes are still unproven.

 - "Phase zero" before other treatments: TPE can be considered before interventions such as NAD+ IV or hyperbaric oxygen, but only with a goal and response metric.